Bavarian Zugspitze Railway: New summit section since 1987

+In 1985, during the construction of this uppermost section of the new railway tunnel to the Zugspitzplatt ski area, massive ice was unexpectedly encountered across the entire tunnel cross-section, extending for 19 meters.
+At the altitude of 2570 meters, the bedrock lays within a permafrost region, the ice temperatures were −1.5 °C. The ice was evidently part of an ice-filled cave system within the extensive karst region of the Zugspitze.
+The stability of the rack railway tracks was ensured by extensive insulation of the track bed and the entire tunnel cross-section.
+With this new section, the overall length of the Zugspitze Railway was extended from 18.6 km to its current 19.0 km.
+For five years, both termini were worked in parallel, but since November 1992 the old route to the Schneefernerhausis is no longer routinely worked.

 Route

 The Zugspitze Railway starts in the quarter of Garmisch at a height of 705 m.
 Here the BZB runs its own terminal station which is operationally entirely separate from the adjacent standard gauge station of the Deutsche Bahn AG.
 Moreover, it is still just called Garmisch, whereas the DB station bears the double-barrelled name of Garmisch-Partenkirchen, reflecting the contentious merger, formally in 1935, of the two municipalities.

 For the first 7.5 km, as far as Grainau, the Zugspitze Railway runs as an adhesion line.
 Of this section, the first 3 km run parallel to the Ausserfern Railway, built in 1913.
 The mountain section begins in Grainau station, is equipped with a Riggenbach rack system, and is 11.5 km long.

 The railway climbs steeply uphill from Grainau, passes Eibsee station and finally arrives at the halt of Riffelriss.
 Immediately after the halt is the entrance to the Zugspitze Tunnel, which together with the Rosi Tunnel takes trains to the current terminus at Zugspitzplatt.
 About a kilometre before it reaches the terminus, the underground section of the line passes almost exactly below the summit of the Zugspitze, and a few metres away from the border with the Austrian state of Tyrol.